Get Ready! Getting Started at Highline

 So that your on-campus experience is as smooth as possible, we encourage you to apply before coming to campus.
 Admission to Highline is a one-time process; re-applying is not necessary (and highly discouraged).
 Our online application process is for admission only (do not use it to update information).
 Please allow a 5-day turnaround for application fee processing.
-Other than those listed above all students, including transfer students.
+Other than those listed above all students, including transfer students, apply using this process.

 - Plan Ahead for Expenses

 Apply for financial aid at www.fafsa.gov with college code #003781.
 Next steps, deadlines, the HCC Data Sheet and information are available on the Financial Aid website.
 Applicants should check the financial aid portal regularly!
-Other funding sources include Workforce Education Services and WorkFirst.
+Other funding sources include Workforce Education Services, WorkFirst, Veterans Benefits and Scholarships.
 Eligible for resident tuition under HB1079?
 Check out http://www.readysetgrad.org/hope.

 - Pay the Application Fee

-Planning to take COMPASS/MyMathTest?
-Qualify for a discounted rate by paying your application fee first.
 The application fee (currently $17) is non-refundable; allow 2 business days for your student record to reflect your payment.
 You can pay online, in-person, or by mail to Cashiering.
-The application fee is reviewed annually and may change.
+The fee is reviewed annually and may change.
 The amount due is the application fee rate that is current at the time payment is being made.
+Planning to take COMPASS/MyMathTest?
+Qualify for a discounted rate by paying your application fee first.